UndocuBruins Fellowship

 Fellow Responsibilities:

-• Engage in a year-long project with a host site
+• Participate in a year-long placement with an assigned host site (September 2026 – June 2027).

-• Dedicate 100 hours per quarter (300 hours total) to their fellowship placement and project
+• Commit approximately 100 hours per quarter (300 hours total) to host site fellowship roles & responsibilities.

-• Meet with a USP UndocuBruins Coordinator at least once every quarter
+• Meet with a USP UndocuBruins Coordinator or designated USP staff member at least once per quarter for check-ins and additional support.

 APPLICATIONS FOR 2025-26 ARE CLOSED!
 WE WILL REOPEN APPLICATIONS SUMMER 2026